smh-my-head/hades/docs/windows-tweaks.md

-# Suggested Tweaks in Windows for a Better User Experience
+# Tweak Windows for a better user experience

 ### Run the Windows 10 Debloater